aronchick/bento/website/docs/components/inputs/streaming_file.md

   label: ""
   streaming_file:
     path: /var/log/app.log # No default (required)
-    state_dir: /tmp/bento-streaming-file-state
-    checkpoint_interval: 100
     max_buffer_size: 1000
     max_line_size: 1048576
 ```

 Reads from a file continuously with automatic handling of log rotation and truncation.

-### Core Features
+## Core Features

-- **Log rotation handling**: Detects when a file is rotated (via inode change) and seamlessly
-  switches to the new file
+- **Log Rotation**: Detects when a file is rotated (renamed/recreated) via inode changes and seamlessly switches to the new file
-- **Truncation handling**: Detects when a file is truncated and resets position to the beginning
+- **Truncation**: Detects when a file is truncated and resets to read from the beginning
-- **Position tracking**: Optionally persists read position to disk for crash recovery
+- **Position Metadata**: Each message includes file position metadata (path, inode, byte_offset) that can be used with Bento's cache system to implement custom persistence

-### Position Tracking Trade-off
+## Position Tracking

-This component can persist position state to disk via `state_dir`, which differs from
-Bento's general "no disk persisted state" philosophy.
-This trade-off enables crash recovery
-for use cases where reprocessing from the beginning is unacceptable.
-If crash recovery is not
-needed, you can use a tmpfs mount for state_dir or accept that a restart will reprocess from
-the file's beginning.
+This component exposes file position as metadata on each message.
+To implement crash recovery, you can:

+1. Store the position in a cache on each message
+2. On startup, read the cached position and use a processor to filter already-processed lines

+This approach keeps the input stateless while enabling persistence through pipeline composition.

+## Metadata Fields

+Each message includes the following metadata:

+- `streaming_file_path` - The file path being read
+- `streaming_file_inode` - The file's inode (for rotation detection)
+- `streaming_file_offset` - Byte offset where this line started

-### Platform Limitations
+## Platform Limitations

-This component uses fsnotify for file change detection, which has the following constraints:
+This component uses fsnotify for file change detection:

-- **NFS/network filesystems**: fsnotify does not work reliably on network-mounted filesystems
+- **NFS/Network Filesystems**: fsnotify does not work reliably on NFS or other network filesystems
-- **Supported platforms**: Linux, macOS, Windows, BSD (any platform supporting inotify, kqueue, or ReadDirectoryChangesW)
+- **Supported Platforms**: Linux (inotify), macOS (FSEvents), Windows (ReadDirectoryChangesW), BSD variants (kqueue)
-- **Container environments**: When running in containers, ensure the watched file path is
+- **Container Environments**: Ensure the file path is mounted from the host, not a container-internal path
-  properly mounted and accessible

-### Delivery Semantics

-- **Normal operation**: Exactly-once (position persisted after each ack)
-- **After crash/restart**: At-least-once (may reprocess messages since last checkpoint)
-- **After rotation**: Exactly-once (new file position persisted immediately)

 ## Fields